-Guests attending the 50th Anniversary Gala will include international business leaders, foreign ministers, ambassadors, thought leaders, lobbyists, philanthropists, and leaders of U.S. government agencies.
+Guests attending the 50th Anniversary Gala included international business leaders, foreign ministers, ambassadors, thought leaders, lobbyists, philanthropists, and leaders of U.S. government agencies.
 Through your sponsorship of the National Museum of African Art and its 50th Anniversary Gala, these key decision makers will see your commitment to Africa.

 Timeline of Key Events

 1963: Warren Robbins establishes Center for Cross Cultural Communication and acquired the house and acquires the house adjacent to the residence on Sixth Street as its headquarters.

 1964: Robbins purchases houses once owned by Frederick Douglass at 314-316 A Street NE and opens the Museum of African Art in stages, acquiring seven additional contiguous houses in the rest of the block incorporate into the museum.

 1964 – 1979: Robbins serves as founding director of what was to become the National Museum of African Art.

 1964-1979: Robbins shows 30 exhibitions in the Museum of African Art, traveling the exhibitions to 25 universities and museums around the country.
 During this time, Robbins publishes more than 20 catalogs and publications on the Museum of African Art.